itelmex/USB_PRINTING_WITH_ESP32S3/README.md

 ## Esc Pos Usb printer with Esp32S3

 The code that finally worked doesn't rely on a "library" in the traditional Arduino sense (like something you download from a Library Manager).
-Instead, it uses the Native ESP-IDF USB Host Stack.
+Instead, it uses the Native ESP-IDF USB Host Stack (Esp32S3).

 ## Why this approach worked?: